Gift economy: Principles of gift exchange

 According to anthropologist Jonathan Parry, discussion on the nature of gifts, and of a separate sphere of gift exchange that would constitute an economic system, has been plagued by the ethnocentric use of a modern, western, market society-based conception of the gift applied as if it were a universal across culture and time.
 However, he argues that anthropologists, through analysis of a variety of cultural and historical forms of exchange, have established that no universal practice exists.
-Similarly, the idea of a pure gift is "most likely to arise in highly differentiated societies with an advanced division of labour and a significant commercial sector" and need to be distinguished from non-market "prestations".
+Similarly, the idea of a pure gift is "most likely to arise in highly differentiated societies with an advanced division of labour and a significant commercial sector" and needs to be distinguished from non-market "prestations".
 According to Weiner, to speak of a gift economy in a non-market society is to ignore the distinctive features of their exchange relationships, as the early classic debate between Bronislaw Malinowski and Marcel Mauss demonstrated.
 Gift exchange is frequently "embedded" in political, kin, or religious institutions, and therefore does not constitute an economic system per se.